No Escape (1936 film)

-No Escape is a 1936 British thriller film directed by Norman Lee and starring Valerie Hobson, Leslie Perrins and Robert Cochran.
+No Escape (also known as No Exit) is a 1936 British thriller film directed by Norman Lee and starring Valerie Hobson, Leslie Perrins and Robert Cochran.
+It was written by George Goodchild and Frank Witty from their play No Exit, and was made as a quota quickie.
 The screenplay concerns a man who attempts to hide his friend for a month.